 Good posters have enough text to tell the story, but not so much text that it alienates the observer.
 Figures are often more effective in facilitating a discussion compared to large blocks of text.

-Poster boards for the CUNY Games Conference are 48 inches wide and 36 inches high.
+Posters for the CUNY Games Conference are 48 inches wide and 36 inches high.
 To conserve materials, we recommend and can provide a template for posters that are 42” x 31.5”.
-This smaller size fits easily within the space provided by the poster board.

 Because you might have several observers trying to view your poster at once, it is best to organize the information in columns from left to right.
 This way, observers won’t have to cross in front of each other while reading.